 Requesting & Replenishing a Petty Cash Fund

-- A department head or other individual with expenditure authority may request the Director of University Disbursements to establish a petty cash fund.
+- A department head or other individual with expenditure authority makes a request to the Controller's Office to establish a petty cash fund.
 The request must not come from the individual who will be the custodian of the fund.